Fitment Guide: 86/BRZ, 12-21

 iDRIVE's are equipped with a very intuitive display and settings menu for easy use, there are 4 modes that offer different settings for different driving styles and conditions.

 Normal mode is simply a replication of the factory settings, essentially the iDRIVE is switched off.

 Economy Mode (E)

-Economy mode has 9 settings that reduce the response from the pedal - The higher you go the more dampened your throttle response becomes, by dampening the throttle we can see increases in fuel economy as well as far greater control of your vehicles traction in off-road situations.
+The economy mode has 9 settings that reduce the response from the pedal - The higher you go the more dampened your throttle response becomes, by dampening the throttle we can see increases in fuel economy as well as far greater control of your vehicle's traction in off-road situations.

 Ultimate Performance Mode (U)

-Ultimate performance mode has 9 setting and can be grouped into three stages:
+Ultimate performance mode has 9 settings and can be grouped into three stages:

 - Ultimate mode 1-3: Everyday driving with smooth acceleration